You are currently browsing the category archive for the ‘Uncategorized’ category.

 Everything else around us is sinking sand.
 The economy, the promises of politicians, the medical field are all unstable.
 The only thing that we can truly depend on is God Almighty.

-If we find ourselves worried, stressed, or confused, it’s because we’re depending on something else than the rock.
+If we find ourselves worried, stressed, or confused, it’s because we’re depending on something other than the rock.
 Depend on and maintain your dependence on our Father, Who is the rock.

 Psalms 143:4 NLT I am losing all hope; I am paralyzed with fear.